ArturoDent/find-and-transform/README.md

 &emsp;&emsp; 3.2.6 Fix setting `filesToInclude` to  resolved `${resultsFiles}`.

 * 3.3.0  Move `postCommands` into individual transform functions.
 Run them only if a find match.
 &emsp;&emsp; `cursorMoveSelect` in whole document restricted to find match ranges.

+* 3.4.0  Refactor jsOPeration command parsing.
+Bug fixes on search in file/folder commands.

 <br/>